blog-banner-image

 Mental illnesses have been found in some of the U.S.’s most loathsome killers throughout history, but it’s important to note that most people suffering from these illnesses do not commit any violent offenses.
 These instances of mental disorders represent only a small fraction of people diagnosed and the majority of people afflicted do not engage in criminal activity, especially if given proper treatment and social support.

 In the wake of a violent assault, robbery, or murder, forensic psychologists typically examine the mental correlates of criminality.
-In order to get to the root of a behavior, these justice system professionals will often ask such questions as:
+In order to get to the root of behavior, these justice system professionals will often ask such questions as:

 • Did the accused have a troubled childhood?